iBotPeaches/treasure-inside/puzzles/part-two/past-and-future/README.md

 ### Thoughts
 * The most direct puzzle (in my 2c) - here is a word search & crytogram & go.
+* "You may ignore all three letter words and some proper nouns."

 ### Word Search